When I was 18 I couldn’t wait to get out of the Twin Cities. I wanted to move to a bigger city with more “culture” and never look back.

 The shows usually sell out ahead of time, so you can check the schedule here.
 Otherwise, you can skip the drag show and visit Union rooftop for a drink.

-Attend a concert at the legendary First Ave
+5. See a show at the legendary First Ave

 First Ave will forever be my favorite music venue in the whole world.
 While this smaller venue is still true to its grunge roots, big names like the Red Hot Chili Peppers, Billy Idol, Modest Mouse, Outcast, and more.
 Oh yeah, and this was also Prince’s hangout.